spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/03-installer.md

 import InfoBox from 'shared/components/InfoBox';
 import PointsOfInterest from 'shared/components/common/PointOfInterest';

+# Overview

+Spectro Cloud provides an OpenSUSE based edge installer in the form of an ISO out-of-the-box.
+You can use this installer as it is and just provide your user-data ISO for installation.
+However you are required to build a custom installer in the following situations:

+-

 # Create an Install Image

 Palette supports two installation methods for edge devices: bare metal or VMware.
 Choose the preferred installation method and follow the related instructions set to get started.

 <br />